Hermann Grassmann: Biography

 In 1847, he was made an "Oberlehrer" or head teacher.
 In 1852, he was appointed to his late father's position at the Stettin Gymnasium, thereby acquiring the title of Professor.
 In 1847, he asked the Prussian Ministry of Education to be considered for a university position, whereupon that Ministry asked Ernst Kummer for his opinion of Grassmann.
 Kummer wrote back saying that Grassmann's 1846 prize essay (see below) contained "commendably good material expressed in a deficient form."
 Kummer's report ended any chance that Grassmann might obtain a university post.
 This episode proved the norm; time and again, leading figures of Grassmann's day failed to recognize the value of his mathematics.

 Starting during the political turmoil in Germany, 1848–49, Hermann and his brother Robert published a Stettin newspaper, Deutsche Wochenschrift für Staat, Kirche und Volksleben, calling for German unification under a constitutional monarchy.
 (This eventuated in 1871.)
-After writing a series of articles on constitutional law, Hermann parted company with the newspaper, finding himself increasingly at odds with its political direction.
+After writing a series of articles on constitutional law, Hermann parted ways with the newspaper, finding himself increasingly at disagreement with the newspaper's political direction.

-Grassmann had eleven children, seven of whom reached adulthood.
-A son, Hermann Ernst Grassmann, became a professor of mathematics at the University of Giessen.
+In 1849, he married Therese Knappe and they went on to have eleven children, seven of whom reached adulthood.
+His son Hermann Ernst Grassmann obtained a doctorate in mathematics and became a professor of mathematics at the University of Giessen.

+Following the death of his father in 1852, Grassmann was appointed to the former position of his father at Stettin Gymnasium.